Integrate Customer Profiles with Other Services

 Link to section

-Save cards on file (deprecated)
+Manage cards on file with the Customers API (deprecated)

 Warning

 Using the Customers API to save cards on file is deprecated.
-For more information, see the migration notes.

 Important